uktrade/icms/documentation/managing-dependencies.md

 make setup
 ```

-After that, you can run `pip-sync` instead.
+After that, you can run `pip-sync requirements-dev.txt` instead.
 (Note that pip-sync will also remove any installed dependencies that are not specified in the
 lock file, such as removed dependencies or packages manually installed using pip.)